polyvi/xface-cli/README.md

 # Hooks

-Projects created by cordova-cli have `before` and `after` hooks for each [project command](#project_commands).
+Projects created by xface-cli have `before` and `after` hooks for each [project command](#project_commands).

 There are two types of hooks: project-specific ones and module-level ones.
 Both of these types of hooks receive the project root folder as a parameter.

 ## Project-specific Hooks

-These are located under the `.cordova/hooks` directory in the root of your cordova project.
+These are located under the `.xface/hooks` directory in the root of your xface project.
 Any scripts you add to these directories will be executed before and after the appropriate commands.
 Useful for integrating your own build systems or integrating with version control systems. __Remember__: make your scripts executable.

 ### Examples